billpwchan/Path-Advisor-Frontend/src/plugins/StreetView/README.md

 - Then when BaseMan is pressed, BaseMan will call handleBaseManPressed function in StreetView.
 StreetView then set BaseMan as unavailable(baseManAvail=false) and display DragMan(displayDragMan=true).
 - Then when DragMan is dropped, DragMan will call handleDragManDrop function in StreetView.
 StreetView will then hide DragMan(displayDragMan=falese) and restore BaseMan to available(baseManAvail=true).
 StreetView will also call the render function of PanoDisplay to show the panoramic image.

-### class BaseMan
+## class BaseMan

 This is the class component for BaseMan.
+It is an icon displayed at the bottom left of the canvas indicating the availibility of street view feature.

 If parent passes in available==true, BaseMan only performs mouse over effect through handleMouseOver and handleMouseOut.